dbursztynowski/5g-taskforce/open5gs/README.md

 $ helm uninstall ueransim-ues-additional
 ```

 This will detach all UEs emulated by the uninstalled Helm release from the network (respective deployment/pod is deleted under the hood).
 In a real network, it would correspond to multiple terminals undergoing network detach procedure (e.g., switching off or entering airplane mode).
+This procedure does not have impact on the initial setup so gNB and the initial group of UEs remain intact.

 _Notice that the above uninstall command applies to a Helm release dedicated only to a group of additional UEs (and to respective deployment/container operating under the hood).
 You should not try to adapt this command to detach in bulk the initial set of UEs (those activated together with gNB when UERANSIM was created)._